top of page

 Ecology:

 Black-eyed Susan supports many species of pollen specialist bees that rely on her to provide their nests with rudbeckia pollen, as their larvae can only feed on rudbeckia pollen.
 Many tiny flowers bloom in the brown/black cone, providing great nectar and pollen.
-The yellow petals are just visual guides.
+The yellow petals are only visual guides.
 Black-eyed Susan is visited by a large variety of pollinators, including butterflies, bee flies, syrphid flies, wasps, ambush bugs and soldier beetles, all beneficial predatory insects to keep your garden in a natural balance.

 Many moths and checkerspot butterflies use her leaves as host plants in the caterpillar stage.